UCSD-ECEMAE-148/148-148-spring-2025-final-project-team-10/README.md

 - Improved pre-collision braking system using LiDar by creating another node file to publish more up-to-time distance.
 - Modify ```vesc_twist_node.py``` to include the pre-collison braking algorithm.

-7. **Summary**
-- Together, these two nodes implement a reactive behavior: when an Aruco marker is detected, the Jetson computes its relative position and orientation in space, calculates the required heading adjustment, and drives toward it while avoiding collisions.

 ## Hardware Used
 ### Parts